InfinityWard/vsinstall/README.md

+Install and modify scripts for Visual Studio 2017 Professional

+These scripts are designed to capture and pin the install and modify process of the Visual Studio Installer to a specific version, and to disable update checking and prompting in as many ways as possible.
+In studio environments it's frequently best to support one version of Visual Studio at a time, and be able to roll a consistent version across whole teams.

-Install/Modify scripts for visual studio 2017, some things to keep in mind:
+Some things to keep in mind:
 * To upgrade beyond a version installed by these scripts you need to uninstall vs2017 _and_ `Microsoft Visual Studio Installer`
 * There is a hard coded set of components and workloads that are mostly appropriate to console game and tools development